syncrosim/pysyncrosim/docs/quickstart.rst

 Installing SyncroSim Packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Finally, check if the ``helloworldTimePy`` package is already installed.
-Use the :meth:`~pysyncrosim.session.Session.packages()` method to first get a list of all currently installed SyncroSim Packages.
+Use the :meth:`~pysyncrosim.session.Session.packages()` method to first get a list of all currently installed SyncroSim packages.

 .. code-block:: pycon

-    # Check which SyncroSim Packages are installed
+    # Check which SyncroSim packages are installed
     >>> my_session.packages()
     Empty DataFrame
     Columns: [index, Name, Description, Version, Extends]